cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 | "Married 2026-01-01" | "What is the anniversary date?" | 0.40 |
 | "Contract signed, 12-month term" | "When is the renewal deadline?" | 0.38 |

-Embeddings cannot perform temporal math, trace causal chains, or derive state from events.
-These limits sit in the retrieval paradigm itself; swapping embedding models rarely removes them.
+Embeddings do not perform temporal math, causal tracing, or state derivation from events.
+These limits come from the retrieval paradigm itself, so model swaps only move the boundary.

 In regulated domains (contract management, insurance, compliance), this gap is especially dangerous.
 The system returns tangentially related text, and the model generates an answer that looks grounded but is actually fabricated.
 In environments where errors carry legal or financial consequences, this failure mode is unacceptable.

 ---

-## Why naive RAG has a limited shelf life
+## Why Naive RAG Degrades Fast

-Three factors converge to make the standard retrieve-stuff-generate pipeline a transitional architecture.
+Three factors make the standard retrieve-then-generate pipeline transitional.

-**It reinvents information retrieval poorly.** Information retrieval is the core of search engine technology, a field with decades of sophisticated solutions for parsing, indexing, ranking, and relevance.
-Most RAG implementations restart from a rudimentary baseline.
-Semantic chunking, often treated as innovation, is catching up to where enterprise search was a decade ago.
+**It restarts IR from a low baseline.** Information retrieval has decades of work in parsing, indexing, ranking, and relevance.
+Many RAG stacks reimplement the basics and stop early.
+Semantic chunking helps, but rarely closes that gap by itself.

-**A static workflow places a hard ceiling on intelligence.** In standard RAG, search is a one-way input to the LLM.
-The model cannot ask follow-up questions, refine its search strategy, or verify retrieved results before generating.
-No expert works by performing a single retrieval pass and immediately writing a summary.
+**A static workflow limits reasoning quality.** In standard RAG, search is a one-way input to the LLM.
+The model cannot ask follow-up questions, refine retrieval strategy, or verify evidence before generation.

-**The constraints that motivated RAG are eroding.** Context windows have grown from 4K tokens to millions.
-API costs have dropped to roughly 1% of where they started.
-Inference speed has accelerated by orders of magnitude.
-Building complex retrieval infrastructure to solve a bottleneck that is shrinking carries real shelf-life risk.
-That said, RAG adoption continues to grow, and the core principle (efficiently retrieving sparse, relevant knowledge from a large corpus to enhance generation) remains sound.
+**The original constraints are shifting.** Context windows grew from 4K tokens to millions.
+API costs dropped to a small fraction of early levels.
+Inference speed improved by orders of magnitude.
+Retrieval still matters, but complex infrastructure built for old bottlenecks can age quickly.

-The critique targets naive implementations.
-The opportunity is deeper integration where retrieval and reasoning co-evolve instead of bolting an LLM onto legacy search.
+The opportunity is tighter integration where retrieval and reasoning are co-designed, instead of attaching generation to a legacy search stack.

 ---

-## Category-First RAG: the architecture that fixes context rot
+## Category-First RAG for Context Quality

-This is the approach I found most effective in practice, and it inverts the standard retrieval pattern.
+This is the approach that performed best in my production-style tests.
+It inverts the standard retrieval pattern.

-Instead of retrieving raw chunks and hoping the model synthesizes them, Category-First RAG retrieves pre-distilled summaries that have already been condensed for information density.
+Instead of retrieving raw chunks and relying on in-context synthesis, Category-First RAG retrieves pre-distilled summaries built for information density.

 The process follows a Map-Reduce pipeline: